The Definitive Practice Guide to the 911 Dispatcher Test (CritiCall, POST, NYPD & More)

 The POST Dispatcher test measures abilities that are both essential for the successful performance of dispatcher duties and necessary for candidates to possess before hiring.
 These abilities are divided into four areas: verbal, reasoning, memory, and perceptual abilities.

 The test, which is mainly used by agencies in California, consists of 11 short exams, ranging from 5 minutes to 15 minutes per test.
-The test battery takes 2 to 3 hours to complete, including a short break.
+The entire test battery takes between 2 to 3 hours to complete, including a short break.

 Let's try a 'reasoning' sample question that resembles the actual test: